4 minute read

 Photo by JF SAVARIA / JUMP OFF at JACKALOPE MTL 2019

-Spring is always a very interesting period of the year for sports content especially for montrealers when the Habs are in the Stanley Cups playoffs.
+Spring is always a very interesting period of the year for sports content especially for Montrealers when the Habs are in the Stanley Cups playoffs.
 This year was going to be particularly interesting with the upcoming summer Olympics and all the content related to the new sports to be included.
-Instead of that was radio silence starting mid-mars and no one was ready for that.
+Instead it was radio silence starting mid-march and nobody was prepared.

 The genius way out of this content void is nothing new.
 The strategy used by some media was simply to put forward the content generated by its user.
-This kind of content is also referred as UGC.
-In our previous analogy it would be John’s homebread or Julia’s spaghetti sauce.
+This kind of content is also referred to UGC.
+In our previous analogy it would be John’s homemade bread or Julia’s spaghetti sauce.

 In the end, with the sports cameras producing images very close to professional quality as well as the growing habit of athletes to film themselves to document their progression and remarkable feats, it is very realistic to believe that UGC will only be more present and more in-demand.
 The media will have to adapt and learn how to display those images and it seems that sports content is a prime sector to be the leader of this new reality.
 Despite the instantaneousness of social media, the traditional broadcasters still play an important role in putting the content in context.
 For us as a content producer really close to its communities, it is a very important concern but also a very interesting challenge.

 To keep up with the content creation trends, subscribe to our newsletter right here